kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Trish Penny and Christine BJ come to the concert: I meet Christine from time to time for lunch so I guess I informed her about it then as I was still uninvited to hiking with the ladies!
 - After the concert, Christine, Trish, and I go for a drink in a bar nearby.
 - We sit down and Christine says: "Why does someone always have to die?".
-- I start talking about the drama still going on and Trish looks upset.
+- I start talking about the drama still going on.
+I probably say something like "I'm still in love".
+Trish looks upset.
 She leaves soon after.
 - Christine and I stay a bit longer for a talk.

 ## Christmas